Lab-Astek/coconut/tests/README.md

 These tests can be launched using the `ftests.sh` script at the root of the repository.

+By default, the tests will be run under docker.
+If you want to run them locally instead, use `./ftests --local`.
+Note that it will need your password for the install step, and may put unwanted files in your repository.

 ## Functional tests

 To create a functional test, create a new directory here, with its name ending in `.t`.
 By convention, write the directory name in snake case, prefixed with the rule identifier you are especially testing.